tecoevo/incipient_endosymbiosis/README.md

 ## Analytics ##

-This directory contains 3 files, each of which deals loosely with one of the figures of the main text.
+This folder contains 3 files, each of which deals loosely with one of the figures of the main text.
 They are further commented within and should be self-explanatory.

 * `obligacy-evolution.nb` deals with understanding the independent evolution of the obligacies, in particular for the analytics underlying the invasion fitness and other insights behind Figure 1.
 * `adhesion-evolution.nb` deals with understanding the independent evolution of the adhesions, in particular for the analytics and insights behind Supplementary Figure 2.